Qcraft-UEx/QCRAFT-Quantum-Debugger/README.md

    </picture>
 </p>

-# QCRAFT Quantum Collaborative Interface
+# QCRAFT Quantum Quantum Debugger
 ![Python Versions](https://img.shields.io/badge/python-3.9%20|%203.10%20|%203.11%20|%203.12-blue.svg)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/Qcraft-UEx/QCRAFT-Quantum-Collaborative-Interface/blob/main/LICENSE)

-**QCRAFT Quantum Collaborative Interface** is a quantum circuit development platform designed for real-time collaboration.
+**QCRAFT Quantum Debugger**  is a tool for quantum circuit development designed for real-time collaboration and debug.
 It enables multiple users to **co-edit quantum circuits synchronously** through a shared visual interface.
 This functionality is built on a custom adaptation of the **Operational Transformation (OT)** model, tailored specifically for quantum circuits.
+And enables you to analyze circuit behavior step by step to verify logic using interactive **debug mode**.

 ## Documentation